Incredible images that capture the history of train travel

 1940s: new luxury trains

-Post-war America was very keen to quickly move past the tragedies of the war and usher in a new capitalist and consumerist era, and rail travel certainly benefited from this new attitude.
-Launched in 1948, this was the new observation car of the 20th Century Limited, a New York Central Railroad train running between New York City and Chicago.
-The new luxuriously appointed trains were (and still are) among the world's greatest trains and the phrase 'red carpet treatment' comes from the specially designed crimson carpets on this train.
+Post-war America was very keen to move past the tragedies and usher in a new capitalist and consumerist era.
+Rail travel certainly benefited from this new attitude.
+Launched in 1948, this was the new observation car of 20th Century Limited, a New York Central Railroad train running between New York City and Chicago.
+The new luxuriously appointed trains were (and still are) among the world's greatest trains and the phrase 'red carpet treatment' comes from their bespoke crimson carpets.

 1950s: lounge on the Southern Pacific Sunset Limited